 Her insides mirrored the outside, slowly fading away.
 Not a room was spared, not even Rebecca’s.
 Feasting on the little that had been left were mites, rats, and termites.

 She couldn’t even find herself getting mad when humans came to hurt her rather than love her.
-They smashed her windows, they peeled her wallpaper, they ripped up her carpets, they wrote on her walls.
+They smashed her windows, peeled her wallpaper, ripped up her carpets, and wrote on her walls.
 Still, she felt blessed because she wasn’t on her own anymore.

 It didn’t last.
 Soon, there was nothing left to be torn apart or written on.
 She couldn’t even protect anyone from the elements anymore.
 Even the animals abandoned her when winter came, in dire need of true shelter.

 At least the bugs stayed, and Home chose to be thankful.
 Even though they slept most of the time.
 Home did the same because what else was there to do?

 Now, most of the walls have rotted out, the roof is close to inexistent, and Home herself is tired to the little bones she has left.
 She knows parts of her frame will let go soon, and she wonders if that means that she will die, too.

 That right there is some kind of comfort for Home, who every day silently prays for the wind to take her away.